queue(3)

 - tures and support only the above functionality.
 Singly-linked lists are

-1. All list insertions must specify the head of the - list.
+- However: 1.
+All list insertions must specify the head of the

-2. Each head entry requires two pointers rather than - one.
+- list.
+2. Each head entry requires two pointers rather than

-3. Code size is about 15% greater and operations run - about 20%
+- one.
+3. Code size is about 15% greater and operations run

-1. Each elements requires two pointers rather than - one.
+- However: 1.
+Each elements requires two pointers rather than

-2. Code size and execution time of operations (ex - cept for
+- one.
+2. Code size and execution time of operations (ex

-removal) is about twice that of the singly-linked - data-structures.
+- cept for removal) is about twice that of the singly-linked

 - Linked lists are the simplest of the doubly linked data

-support only the above functionality over singly-linked - lists.
+- structures and support only the above functionality over singly-linked

-3. Code size is about 15% greater and operations run - about 20%
+- one.
+3. Code size is about 15% greater and operations run

-that must contain a field of type SLIST_ENTRY, STAILQ_ENTRY, - LIST_ENTRY,
+- structure, that must contain a field of type SLIST_ENTRY, STAILQ_ENTRY,

 SINGLY-LINKED LISTS